AndreV96/13_E-Commerce_AVL/README.md

 ## Description

-The purpose of this respository is to create an API that will connect with a database that has all the product information from an E-commerce.
+The purpose of this respository is to create an API that connects with a database that has all the product information from an E-commerce.
 The repository is a server that connects through all its http routes using node and express to a mysql service.
 It uses sequelize to establish a connection with the server, create all the table information, seed and corresponding query routes.

 GitHub Repo: https://github.com/AndreV96/E-Commerce_API